waldnerr/spring2021_shared_repository/README.md

 2. Merge your notes into the repository.
 Take turns.
 The first merge is trivial, that's why there are two note-taking activities.
 The person who does the first merge for the syllabus notes should **not** be the person who does the first merge on the Agile notes.
 This way, everyone will get a chance to see what it's like to use the mergetool to merge with code that is already there.

+3. If you want the merged notes to replace your original notes in your branch, you should checkout your branch and merge the team branch back into yours.

 ## Hours

-1. You should checkout your own branch during the week to record your hours.
+* You should checkout your own branch during the week to record your hours.
+This is the same branch you took your original notes in.
+I
-2. Hours should be recorded in a spreadsheet that includes starting time, ending time, and does the math to calculate the total hours for the week.
+* Hours should be recorded in a spreadsheet that includes starting time, ending time, and does the math to calculate the total hours for the week.
 A sample spreadsheet can be found in this repository.
-3. Winding down every work session should include committing what you've been working on, pushing that to the server, recording the end of your hours, committing your hours, then pushing to the server.
+* Winding down every work session should include committing what you've been working on, pushing that to the server, recording the end of your hours, committing your hours, then pushing to the server.
 If you're working effectively and the work you're doing meshes with the hours you claim, this won't be a big deal.
 But if you claim tons of hours and have nothing to show for it, this will be used to assess the validity of your hours.
 If you claim hours it looks like you didn't do, this is how you prove you did them; if you don't do this, we have to assume you're cheating and act accordingly.
-4. You should report your hours for the week to your team so they can record them in the minutes.
+* You should report your hours for the week to your team so they can record them in the minutes.
 Absent the need to double check your hours because hours claimed don't mesh with the work you've done and occasional random auditing to make sure reporting is accurate, this is where your hours will come from for your final grade.
 You needn't include the entire accounting, just say you worked 9 hours, or whatever, the previous week.

 Disclaimer: You will use your team's branch to report your hours.
 This isn't private, but this class is trying to be internship-like and it's not private in a workplace if someone is out for a few days.
 If you can't put in all your hours, you needn't tell your team why; you should all be understanding if someone has serious life stuff interfere with their work.
 And no one needs anyone's personal details to not be mean about it.
 But at the same time, if someone is at risk to not get their hours in, the team might help them brainstorm ways of getting hours that will let someone succeed in the course if they're struggling.
 If it becomes a problem, you should involve the instructor.

+## Minutes

+* Your team should take minutes in your team's branch of the repository.
+Use the same branch as you used for the merging activity.
+* You needn't make separate commits throughout your meeting; one at the end, followed by a push.
+* You should take minutes on every scrum meeting.
+* You should rotate through who does it so people get roughly the same amount of experience.
+When it is your turn, remember to checkout the team's branch.
+If you forget, you can merge your individual branch into the team's branch after committing.
+* You needn't take minutes while co-working.